WHAT TO SAY, DO AND WEAR

 Although your case may be listed for a specified time, sometimes delays occur which are outside the control of the Magistrate or Judge.

-You may need to consider if you have requested sufficient time off work or made appropriate childcare arrangements.
+You may need to think about whether you have requested enough time off work or made appropriate childcare arrangements.

 Bring a friend